majid-rafei/eClassBackEndNodeJs/README.md

     * Sub-task 1-3: Creating src folder for storing the project modules
 * Step 2: Initializing Common module: to store common codes
     * Sub-task 2-1: Creating common Route file to use with other modules
-    * Sub-task 2-2: Creating directories like interfaces, services, etc. to add common files created during project development.
+    * Sub-task 2-2: Creating directories like interfaces, services, etc. to add common files created during project development
 * Step 3: Initializing and preparing database connection
     * Sub-task 3-1: Initializing and preparing codes for database connection using Prisma package.
     * Sub-task 3-2: Importing E-class csv files into database